srushtishimpi/30days_of_code_hackerrank/day_2/README.md

-# Hackerank Challenge - Day 2: Operators
+# Hackerrank Challenge - Day 2: Operators

 ## Objective
 In this challenge, you'll work with arithmetic operators.
 Check out the Tutorial tab for learning materials and an instructional video!